-Global constants are using "$" prefix.
-There are several predefined system constants available in Bee.
-These constants can be used to locate project files or connect to databases.
-You can define new global constants at the beginning of main module or in configuration files.
+System variables are using "$" prefix.
+There are several predefined system variables available in Bee.
+These can be used to locate project files or connect to databases.
+You can define new system variables at the beginning of main module or in configuration files.

 |$bee_home||BEE_HOME||Bee home folder|

 |$pro_home||N/A||Project home folder|